Pain medication

 • Others

-These medications may already be known to you.
-These are generally prescribed for mild to moderate pain.
-When prescribed together with stronger pain killers, they work synergistically to manage pain.
+You may already know these medications.
+We generally prescribe these for mild to moderate pain.
+They work together with stronger pain killers to manage pain.

 Examples of over-the-counter medication include: